jara001/f1tenth-rules/rules_v3.md

 - Each team will be evaluated based on the following criteria:

     - Lap time.
+        - Lap time is measured between two subsequent finish line crossings.
-It will be measured with a time-keeping system provided by the race director.
+        - It will be measured with a time-keeping system provided by the organizers.
     - Consecutive uninterrupted laps.
+        - A (1) uninterrupted lap is counted if and only if in-between the last two finish line crossings the car was not stopped.

 - Evaluation is performed in multiple categories, each one resulting in its result table.